 Q: What can I put in my septic system?

 A: Nothing but human waste and toilet tissue.
 Your septic tank will not replace your garbage service.
 NO kleenex, paper towels, wet wipes (even if they say "flushable"), tampons, applicators, condoms, hair, q-tips, cigarette butts, eggshells, grease, or compost.
 NOTHING!!
 Any of these waste products will clog your system, create backups, and lead to costly repairs.
+Non-organic materials also increase the cost of pumping services.

 Q: What kind of products/enzymes do I need to add to my septic tank?